Discover U 2.0- Equine Guided Learning

 Please check out the current issue of the Messenger.
 You'll find timely information along with other important information.

-Welcome to Staff Senate of North Dakota State University's Web site.
+Welcome to the NDSU Staff Senate Web site.

 On January 1, 1990, the Staff Senate of North Dakota State University was formed as a representative body of NDSU's broadbanded employees.